screw/spp/README.txt

         RTT is the round trip time that Target Traffic experiences between two Measurement Points.

-        A Measurement Point is an interface on which Target Traffic is observed.
+        A Measurement Point is an interface (or tap on the network) at which Target Traffic is observed.
+The two measurement points are REF (reference) and MON (monitor).

-        Target Traffic consists of a user nominated subset of traffic that flows past both Measurement Points.
-(At present, target traffic is limited to any traffic between two specified IP addresses)
+        Target Traffic consists of a user nominated subset of traffic made up of packets passing REF on the way towards MON, and packets flowing past MON on the way towards REF.

-        Reference Point - Measurement Point that is local to the user.
+        SPP identifies target traffic using two IP addresses.
+The REF point IP address is the source address of target traffic packets heading in the REF to MON direction, while the MON point IP address represents a source of target traffic packets heading in the MON to REF direction.

-        Monitor Point - Measurement Point that is remote from the user's perspective.
+        Packet pairs are constructed by pairing up a packet seen heading from REF to MON with the next packet seen heading the other way from MON to REF.

   4. Operation